How To Bet On NFL At PointsBet App

 This is especially true when a new season comes around, especially for a market as significant as the NFL.

 A new NFL season means dollar signs for both the sportsbook and the user.

 So be sure to check out the PointsBet promotions page for offers similar to the ones that I will list below:

 - Bonus bets for NFL markets up to $2000 split four ways (new users)

 - 5 bonus NFL bets up to $100, one for each of the first 5 days your new account is open (new users)

 - Bet $50 on a live NFL market and get a $20 bonus bet

 - NFL SGP insurance

 - NFL daily parlay booster

-Don’t forget to visit our Sportsbook promos for the most current betting bonuses.
+Don’t forget to visit our PointsBet promos for the most current betting bonuses for NFL.